alphagov/govuk-import-export-prototype/guidance/wood-packaging-requirements.markdown

   name: Importing
   url: /topic/business-and-self-employed/importing.html
 ---
-Any solid wood packaging you use must meet certain requirements or your goods could be rejected or destroyed.
+Solid wood packaging you use must meet certain requirements or your goods could be rejected or destroyed.

-Wood packaging includes:
+Packaging products include:

 - packing cases
 - boxes